 Extreme equality and an extreme inequality are both equally as dangerous in a democratic society.
 In both cases it corrupts the government.

-Below we’ll examine this argument as laid out by Montesquieu in his Spirit of the Laws BOOK VIII.: OF THE CORRUPTION OF THE PRINCIPLES OF THE THREE GOVERNMENTS, and mirrored and mused on by other thinkers from Aristotle, to Livy, to Madison, to Tocqueville, and look at real life examples to prove the merit behind this concept.
+Below we’ll examine this argument as laid out by Montesquieu in his Spirit of the Laws BOOK VIII.: OF THE CORRUPTION OF THE PRINCIPLES OF THE THREE GOVERNMENTS, and mirrored and mused on by other thinkers from Plato, to Aristotle, to Livy, to Madison, to Tocqueville, and look at real life examples to prove the merit behind this concept.

 THE corruption of each government generally begins with that of the principles [the “principles”, or “springs”, or “spirits”, are listed in Book III and are, roughly, honor and respect for monarchies, moderate equality for democratic governments, and moderate inequality for republics].

 Democracy hath, therefore, two excesses to avoid; the spirit of inequality, which leads to aristocracy or monarchy; and the spirit of extreme equality, which leads to despotic power, as the latter is completed by conquest.

 NOTE: For another perspective on this same subject, see: How Democracy Leads to Tyranny From Plato’s Republic.

 The excess of liberty, whether in States or individuals, seems only to pass into excess of slavery.

 Yes, the natural order.